 - Editing again after you change anything.
 And getting that shit proofread.
 Again.

 - Curated promotions; i.e., any promotion that requires you be selected through a competitive process.

 - Author events.

 - Mainstream critical reviews.
 Publishers Weekly, San Francisco Chronicle, major websites in your genre that review and interview major-league writers.
 If you think your writing isn’t ready to get hacked apart by the people who rip apart the greatest writers in the world when they drop the ball, then don’t fucking publish yet.
 Start another book.
 If you think that one isn’t ready, write another one.
 You’ll know when you’re ready.

 - Writing a lot.
 This goes back to craft, and it goes back to what I said just now about knowing when you’re ready.
-It took me 30 years from starting my first novel back in high school before I knew I had a winner that had me pulling at my leash to get it out into the world; my “debut novel” was in reality my tenth or eleventh completed novel.
-Counting rewrites, it might have been my thirtieth.
+It took me 30 years from starting my first novel back in high school before I knew I had a winner that had me pulling at my leash to get it out into the world; my “debut novel” was in reality my twelfth completed novel.
+Counting rewrites, it might have been my thirtieth, because I do full, blank-page rewrites each time; I don’t do fiddly little edits.
 Writing a book is not enough writing to be able to write a good book.